 For information regarding pre-screening and driving positions, click here.

 PREFERRED QUALIFICATIONS – The minimum qualifications listed above, plus:

-Project procurement, design and construction management experience
+Public art project procurement, design and construction management experience.

 HOW TO APPLY

 Apply online by completing the required information and attaching, as one document, your cover letter and resume.
 Please include your experience as it relates to the qualifications stated above.
 Only the highest qualified may be posted to the eligible to hire list.
 The results of the resume screening process will be sent to your primary email address.